 So I do some checking.
 There is another, less expensive, way you can enjoy l’été at Le Molitor.
 If you book a one-hour appointment at their Clarins spa, you can add on the option of an hour or full day use of their facilities, including the pools.
 Score!
 (Be sure to confirm the details when making your RDV!)

 But if I really want to stick to my minuscule budget, I do have some much cheaper choices.
-The city of Paris has about 38 public pools that cost less than the cost of a cappuccino in Trocadéro to use.
-Continuing with the art deco theme, there’s Piscine Pontoise (5th), on the edge of the Latin Quarter.
-While this one doesn’t have the most up-to-date facilities, it does have the charm of retro-style private changing cabins for rent.
+The city of Paris has dozens of public pools that cost less than the cost of a cappuccino in Trocadéro to use.

-There’s also the Piscine de la Butte aux Cailles (13th) in a 1920’s building, fed by an underground spring.
+There’s the Piscine de la Butte aux Cailles (13th) in a 1920s building, fed by an underground spring.
 For those days when I need more modern facilities, Piscine Les Halles-Suzanne Berlioux (1st), located in the shopping mall in the center of Paris is a great option.
 The popular Josephine Baker (13th) pool lets you swim and lounge right on the Seine River.

 And when I’m a bit more serious about swimming rather than relaxing, I can always head over to the Eiffel Tower and the nearby Piscine Keller (15th).
 With 50-meter lanes and a retractable roof, I should be able to swim like I’m in the ocean.